In our previous post, we discussed strategies to drive repeat purchases on your Shopify mobile app, helping boost customer loyalty.

 In this blog, we’ll explore some effective strategies to leverage upsell and cross-sell opportunities specifically for mobile shoppers to drive more sales and build long-term customer relationships.

+You must keep in mind that the upsell strategies that work are different for the Shopify website vs the native mobile app - thanks to the difference in features and functionalities.
 There are countless ways to upsell to your Shopify mobile app customers, but here are five strategies we think are the most effective:

 Randomly recommending products is not upselling.
 In fact, if a product suggestion doesn’t feel relevant or tailor-made for a customer, they are unlikely to add it to their cart.